Warhammer-Mods/lua-globals/README.md

 luarocks install lua-globals
 ```

-Otherwise, download [argparse](https://github.com/luarocks/argparse/raw/master/src/argparse.lua) and place it into the directory for Lua libraries or your working directory.
+Otherwise, download [lua-globals.lua](src/lua-globals.lua), and its dependency, [argparse](https://github.com/luarocks/argparse/raw/master/src/argparse.lua), and place them into the directory for Lua libraries or your working directory so that you can call `lua-globals` from shell.

 Additionally, do the same for [inspect](https://github.com/kikito/inspect.lua/raw/master/inspect.lua) if you plan to use the `-d` | `--debug` flag.